 Read on if you’re ready to leapfrog into efficiency, get control of your supply spend, and drive cost savings.

-Inventory tracking is the process of tracking all supplies directly required for production.
+Inventory tracking is the process of tracking all supplies required for production.
 This includes all SKUs currently being held within your practice and monitoring all inventory movement and activity internally and externally throughout your supply chain.

-This includes tracking purchases through the usage of purchase orders, recording deliveries by adding received quantities into inventory, counting on-hand inventory to validate inventory levels, and accounting for usage by withdrawing quantities from inventory as they are pulled from stock.
+It also includes tracking purchases through the usage of purchase orders, recording deliveries by adding received quantities into inventory, counting on-hand inventory to validate inventory levels, and accounting for usage by withdrawing quantities from inventory as they are pulled from stock.

 It also mitigates your risks of losses through overpayment, theft, fraud, redundant orders, and the mismanagement of inventory.